 38 And John answered him, saying, "Master, we saw someone who does not follow us casting out demons in your name, and we tried to stop him because he does not follow us."
 39 But Jesus said, "Do not forbid him.
 For there is no man who does a miracle in my name who can lightly speak evil of me.
 40 For he who is not against us is on our part.
 41 For whoever gives you a cup of water to drink in my name, because you belong to Christ, truly I say to you, he shall not lose his reward.

-42 "And whoever causes one of these little ones who believe in me to fall into sin, it is better for him that a millstone were hanged about his neck and he were cast into the sea.
+42 "And whoever causes one of these little ones who believe in me to fall into sin, it is better for him that a millstone were hanged around his neck and he were cast into the sea.
 43 And if your hand causes you to fall into sin, cut it off.
-It is better for you to enter life maimed than having two hands to go into hell, into the fire that shall never be quenched, 44 'Where their worm does not die and the fire is not quenched.'
+It is better for you to enter life maimed than with two hands to go into hell, into the fire that shall never be quenched, 44 'Where their worm does not die and the fire is not quenched.'
 45 And if your foot causes you to fall into sin, cut it off.
-It is better for you to enter lame into life than having two feet to be cast into hell, into the fire that never shall be quenched, 46 'Where their worm does not die and the fire is not quenched.'
+It is better for you to enter lame into life than with two feet to be cast into hell, into the fire that never shall be quenched, 46 'Where their worm does not die and the fire is not quenched.'
 47 And if your eye causes you to fall into sin, pluck it out.
-It is better for you to enter into the kingdom of God with one eye than having two eyes and be cast into hell-fire, 48 'Where their worm does not die and the fire is not quenched.'
+It is better for you to enter into the kingdom of God with one eye than with two eyes to be cast into hell-fire, 48 'Where their worm does not die and the fire is not quenched.'

 49 "For everyone shall be salted with fire and every sacrifice shall be salted with salt.
-50 Salt is good, but if the salt has lost its saltness, with what will you season it?
+50 Salt is good, but if the salt has lost its saltiness, with what will you season it?
 Have salt in yourselves and have peace with one another."